 Introduction to Power BI

-Let’s review Business intelligence for a moment before we get into the Power BI introduction (BI).
+Let’s review Business intelligence for a moment before we get into the Introduction to Microsoft BI.

 Data visualization is the process of making tabular data more visually appealing.